Mental illness at the Movies

 No Letting Go

-I’ve never seen a film that so completely explains to the outsider what it must be like to suffer with schizophrenia.
+“I’ve never seen a film that so completely explains to the outsider what it must be like to suffer with schizophrenia.
 My best friend in our teens, a brother- and sister-in-law, a nephew and a stepson, all have the diagnosis.
-I’ve experienced the trials and chaos experienced by those of us living with and loving them.
+I’ve experienced the trials and chaos felt by those of us living with and loving them.
 This movie nailed it.
-The characters, the dialog, the events all rang true.
+The characters, dialog, and events all rang true.
 The main character made schizophrenia a little easier to comprehend.
-After watching this, I gained a little more patience and compassion for the one suffering.
+After watching this movie, I gained a little more patience and compassion for the one suffering.”